git-for-windows/git-for-windows.github.io/Releasing-Git-for-Windows.md

 The idea here is to download the `Git-<version>-64-bit.exe` artifact from the workflow run, install it, and run through the "pre-flight check list" at https://github.com/git-for-windows/build-extra/blob/HEAD/installer/checklist.txt.

-# Kicking off the Azure Release Pipeline that publishes the release
+# Kicking off the `/release` slash command that publishes the release

 This one is _really_ easy (as long as nothing is broken...): add a PR comment with [the `/release` slash command](https://github.com/git-for-windows/gfw-helper-github-app?tab=readme-ov-file#release).